MicrosoftDocs/powerapps-docs/articles/add-screen-context-variables.md

 ## Add navigation with a context variable ##

 You can use a [context variable](working-with-variables.md) in many ways, but you'll perhaps most often use one to determine what a screen shows when you navigate to it.
 For example, users might click a button to add a record or update one.
-You can save time by configuring both buttons to open the same form but configure the form differently for either adding or updating a record.
+You can save time by configuring both buttons to open the same screen but configure the screen differently for either adding or updating a record.

 1. Follow the steps in the previous two procedures.

-1. (optional) On the **Source** screen, delete the **Next** button.
+1. (optional) On the **Source** screen, delete the Next button.

 1. On the **Source** screen, add a button, configure its **Text** property to show **Add**, and set its **OnSelect** property to this expression: